mircealungu/mircea/projects/aiki.md

 "Social media companies aim to [colonize](https://twitter.com/JoshuaPHilll/status/1587857229054705666) every minute of our lives".
 (Bo Burnham )

-**Aiki-do** is a martial art that is based on the precept of using an enemy's force against them.
+**Aiki-do** is a martial art that is based on the precept of using an enemy's force against themselves.

 This project considers the social media websites as **the enemy that aims to waste our time**.
 In the *aiki*-way, the project proposes that we can make use of our tendency to go to these time-wasting web sites.
-Indeed, what if we intercept our attempts to go to such a website and use it as reminder for doing something useful, e.g. learning.
-In this way, we are using our enemy's force against them.
+Indeed, if we intercept our attempts to go to such a website and use it as reminder for doing something useful, e.g. learning we can using th enemy's force against themselves.

 ## Papers